paezha/University-AI-Panel/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Use of AI in Teaching and Learning: Some Considerations
+# An AI is haunting campus[^1]: Some considerations about the use of AI for teaching and learning in post-secondary education

 <!-- badges: start -->
 <!-- badges: end -->